MEASURE WHAT MATTERS

 We administer the same tool and create comparative results over time and provide benchmarks to other organizations that provide comparisons across organizations.

 The last step becomes the diagnosis for the following year resulting in a survey process that is an iterative, continuous improvement approach for moving input to action to achieve excellent results.

 FROM SURVEYS TO SUCCESS

 The most important part of the research/surveys is what we do with the results.

-That is, the key to the employee engagement survey, or any other surveys, is not the score itself—it’s how well we, as leaders, share the results with staff and how we communicate actions based on their feedback.
+That is, the key to the employee experience survey, or any other surveys, is not the score itself—it’s how well we, as leaders, share the results with staff and how we communicate actions based on their feedback.

-In education, we administer engagement surveys to employees to measure how successful leaders are at providing an environment that allows employees to reach their highest potential.
+In education, we administer experience surveys to employees to measure how successful leaders are at providing an environment that allows employees to reach their highest potential.
 It is important for leaders to communicate survey feedback to their employees and share action plans, if they want to lead a high-performing organization.

 In Arlington ISD, parent satisfaction ratings increased on surveys that the district administered.
 They shared these results and discovered an impressive outcome: